some-natalie/some-natalie/_tabs/kubernoodles.md

 1. [Writing tests for Actions runners](../blog/testing-runner-containers) - Test your enterprise CI images with the same rigor as your other software.
 1. [Reducing your software vulnerabilities](../blog/reduce-cves-arc) - Reduce the number of CVEs in your runner images using [wolfi](https://github.com/wolfi-dev) to improve the security posture and eliminate many compliance headaches in regulated environments.
 1. [Building multi-architecture runners](../blog/multiarch-runner-builds) - Why not use ARM too?
 Adding extra CPU architectures to our runner image builds was easy.
+1. [Signing and attesting the builds of your container images](../blog/signing-attesting-builds) - Proving the link between the code, builds, and artifacts of your CI that builds your code ... to then prove the link between code, build, and artifact. ♾️

 > Last updated in **November 2024** with the updated versions of Kubernetes, actions-runner-controller, etc. that I am currently using.
 {: .prompt-info}